Sales Engagement - Apollo.io

 Not necessarily.
 Apollo is designed to be managed by a sales ops generalist or even a senior sales manager once it is configured correctly.
 What you do need is someone who owns the sequence governance process - approving new sequences, reviewing performance monthly, and managing the CRM sync when fields change.
 We document that operating model as part of the handoff so the responsibility is clear and the person doing it knows what to watch for.

-Tell us your two biggest bottlenecks and we'll send back a custom Apollo implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Apollo AI Opportunity Assessment - by email, no call required.

 - No call required, no obligation